camunda-community-hub/awesome-camunda-platform-8/README.md

 ## Applications

-Applications to interact with Camunda Cloud and Zeebe
+Applications to interact with Camunda Platform 8 and Zeebe

 - [Simple Monitor](https://github.com/camunda-community-hub/zeebe-simple-monitor) - A lightweight application for monitoring and interacting with Zeebe during development
 - [ZeeQS](https://github.com/camunda-community-hub/zeeqs) - GraphQL query API for aggregated Zeebe data